Skip to content

 GOOSE operates at Layer 2

-PTP for time-critical applications
+PTP for time-sensitive applications

 Standards define the rules.
 Topology defines the physical layout.
 The next chapter covers the network topologies used in OT environments: star, ring, daisy-chain, and hierarchical architectures, with guidance on when to use each.